Air India: Post privatisation (2022–present)

 On 28 June 2017, the Government of India approved the privatisation of Air India and set up a committee to decide the details.
 In March 2018, the Government issued an Expression of Interest (EOI) to sell a 76% stake in Air India, along with low-cost airline Air India Express, and a 50% stake in AISATS, a ground handling joint venture with Singapore Airport Terminal Services (SATS).
-According to the EOI, the new owner would have to take on a debt of ₹33392 crore and a bid would have to be submitted by mid-May as the Government wanted to complete the selling process by the end of 2018.
+According to the EOI, the new owner would have to take on a debt of ₹333.92 billion and a bid would have to be submitted by mid-May as the Government wanted to complete the selling process by the end of 2018.
 However, no private firms showed any interest to buy a share in the debt-laden airline.

 Having failed to sell off a majority stake in the airline, the Government decided to completely exit the airline and invited fresh EOIs on 27 January 2020.
-In order to attract bidders this time, the government reduced the debt burden on Air India by moving nearly ₹30000 crore of the company's debts and liabilities to a Special Purpose Vehicle (SPV).
+In order to attract bidders this time, the government reduced the debt burden on Air India by moving nearly ₹300 billion of the company's debts and liabilities to a Special Purpose Vehicle (SPV).
 In view of the prevailing situation arising out of COVID-19, the last date for submission of interest was extended multiple times and the Government eventually received EOIs from seven parties by December 2020.
 Five of these parties were disqualified and the Government invited financial bids for Air India from the two qualified parties in September 2021.

 In September 2021, Spice Jet's Ajay Singh-led consortium and Tata Sons submitted their financial bids for Air India.
-On 8 October 2021, Air India along with its low cost carrier Air India Express and fifty per cent of AISATS, a ground handling company, were sold for ₹18000 crore to Tata Group.
+On 8 October 2021, Air India along with its low cost carrier Air India Express and fifty per cent of AISATS, a ground handling company, were sold for ₹180 billion to Tata Group.
 On 27 January 2022, the airline was officially handed over to Tata Group.
 On 14 February 2022, after its re-privatisation, the airline appointed İlker Aycı, former chairman of Turkish Airlines as its new CEO and managing director to take charge on or before 1 April 2022 which did not materialise.
 In March 2022, Natarajan Chandrasekaran, the chairman of Tata Sons was appointed as the chairman of the airline and in May 2022, Campbell Wilson was announced as the CEO and MD.